 Look out for the Salvo Code crane logo used exclusively by Salvo Code businesses.
 Each Salvo Code dealer has a crane logo certificate which is issued annually to display in their showroom or yard and a crane logo will be displayed on their website.
 The crane logo appears on their Salvo directory entry and on all their for sale adverts on the Salvo website.
 The crane was chosen because it is an ancient Chinese and European symbol for vigilance.
 The Chinese legend says the crane sleeps with one eye open and holds a stone which, on falling asleep with both eyes closed, it drops and wakes up - possibly because it drops the stone onto its other foot!

 The trust in Salvo Code standards has been created over many years.
-It started in April 1995 after a three-year consultation process by a steering group of long-established dealers, which among others included Salvo founder and previously joint founder of Walcot Reclamation Yard, Thornton Kay, Adrian Amos, founder of LASSCO, Nick Gifford-Mead, specialist in antique chimneypieces and garden ornament and James Ryland, who initiated the sales of Garden Statuary at Sotheby's.
-They were later joined by Simon Kirby, an antique sanitary ware specialist who went onto revive the high quality British made reproduction bathroom range of Thomas Crapper.
+It started in April 1995 after a three-year consultation process by a steering group of long-established dealers, which among others included Salvo founder and previously joint founder of Walcot Reclamation Yard, Thornton Kay, Adrian Amos, founder of LASSCO, architectural salvage based in London, Nick Gifford-Mead, specialist in antique chimneypieces and garden ornament and James Ryland, who had initiated the sales of Garden Statuary at Sotheby's.
+They were later joined by Simon Kirby, an antique sanitary ware specialist who went onto revive the high quality British made reproduction bathroom range, Thomas Crapper.
 English Heritage and the Council for the Prevention of Art Theft were also involved in the early stages.
 Salvo itself has been instrumental in forming the Code and promoting it to the Trade.
-Thornton Kay remains the current administrator of the Salvo Code.
+Salvo founder, Thornton Kay remains the current administrator of the Salvo Code together with Salvo CEO, Sara Morel.

-The Salvo Pocket Guide is a directory of Salvo Code Members in hard copy or digital format and has become a useful resource for renovators, designers, architects, builders and other dealers.
-It is distributed at many events and fairs such as Battersea Decorative, Bath Decorative and Modern Shows in Dulwich.
-The second edition print version is currently available from the Salvo Shop.
+The Salvo Pocket Guide, a directory of Salvo Code Members in hard printed copy or digital format and has become a useful resource for renovators, designers, architects, builders and other dealers.
+It can be found distributed at many events and fairs, such as the popular Battersea Decorative, Bath Decorative and Dulwich based, Modern Shows.
 Designed to fit as comfortably in the pocket of a salvage newbie as well as seasoned designers looking to engage with the reuse economy this A5 book is printed locally on FSC approved papers using eco-friendly inks.
-The Second Edition is available in digital format; see the link below.
-Look out for the third edition in early 2024.
+The Third Restoration Special Edition is also available in digital format.

 Salvo Code member dealers benefit from prominent exposure across SalvoWEB including the home page and dealers have exclusive access to the new Salvo Shop for direct sales and all listings highlighting their business name.
 Salvo Code benefits can include a link to your own website from the SalvoWEB home page and can contribute stories to SalvoNEWS online, members also receive preferential rates on advertising packages such as auctions, Salvo Fairs and affiliated events.

-The Salvo Code is always developing to embrace its founding vision as a world leading reclamation assurance to customers.
-The most recent introduction to the Code membership has been the upholding of the Truly Reclaimed standard according to prevailing rules.
-The Truly Reclaimed label itself, is a product certification which will be available to TR certified Salvo Code members.
-The label will be a positive help to the public enabling them to distinguish Truly Reclaimed from new products that are made to resemble the old, highlighting the environmental benefit of choosing materials that really are reclaimed for reuse.
-It will also be rolled out to public spaces using TR such as retail shops, public houses, hotels and restaurants in the future.
+The Salvo Code is always developing and continuing to embrace its founding vision, as a world leading reclamation assurance.
+The most recent introduction to the Code membership has been the Truly Reclaimed standard; according to prevailing rules.
+The Truly Reclaimed label itself, is a product certification available to TR certified Salvo Code members.
+The label is a positive help to the public enabling them to distinguish Truly Reclaimed from new products, 'faked' and made to resemble the old.
+It has been a rewarding journey for Team Salvo to be able to now highlight the environmental benefit of choosing materials that really are reclaimed for reuse.
+In fact, the methods used by manufacturers of new products to make 'new look old' are not only carbon intensive i.e. increasing the carbon footprint of a product but also highly skilled.
+This means that without the Salvo TR certification, it is often very difficult, even for trade professionals to recognise truly reclaimed items.
+It is now being rolled out to public spaces using TR such as retail shops, public houses, hotels and restaurants in the future.
+Now curious customers can discover the impact of reuse and the past lives of materials.
+See more at Truly Reclaimed

 Note: This SalvoNEWS story is regularly updated.